CloudClub-uoft/cloud-club-website/README.md

      - use the type `node .` again or use the up-arrow key to restart the server
      - again, navigate to localhost:PORT, but observe this time that the front page heading is changed to `Hello World`
      - follow these steps to undo the changes you made
+   - However, can you spot some differences between your local site and the actual cloudclub.ca website?

 ## Database setup